gtg2619/gtg2619.github.io/content/blog/wmctf2024.md

 The main problem in this challenge is competing with Mevbot.
 A similar challenge can be referenced from [DiceCTF 2024 Quals misc floordrop](https://github.com/dicegang/dicectf-quals-2024-challenges/tree/main/misc/floordrop)..

 Although the actual implementation of transaction sorting in the source code is hard to locate, simple tests show that Anvil's sorting strategy differs from Geth.
-Geth adjusts `nonce` in descending order, whereas Anvil sorts by fee first and then adjusts `nonce` in ascending order like:
+Geth adjusts `nonce` in forward traversal, whereas Anvil sorts by fee first and then adjusts `nonce` in reverse traversal like:

 ```solidity
 nonce		1		0		0